-“Alae jacta est”, famously declared Julius Caesar as he crossed the Rubicon river with his army in 49 B.C., unceremoniously declaring war on his biggest enemy, Pompey.
-“The Die is Cast”.
+“Alea jacta est”, famously declared Julius Caesar as he crossed the Rubicon river with his army in 49 B.C., unceremoniously declaring war on his biggest enemy, Pompey.
+“The die is Cast”.

 Pompey hastily fled with his faithful senators to the other side of the Adriatic Sea, comfortably out of reach of his aggressive opponent.
 Or so he thought.
 Caesar didn’t become the general of a powerful army by accident.
 Coming up once again with a masterpiece of a strategy, he decided to sail across the Strait of Otranto during a stormy night of October, on commercial ships.

 This senseless act of bravery paid off.
 The elite troops managed to beach, undetected, in the quiet cove of Palasë, not far from Oricum, one of the most strategic positions in the region controlled by Pompey.
 The sleepy guards assumed the menace would come by way of sea.
 Little did they know that a terrestrial attack was about to storm on them.